A Book · A Film · A Formation

 From dust.
 Through wilderness.

-Into bloom.
+To bloom.

 The Bloom Ethic book cover

 While my family and I were living in Kigali, Rwanda, our daughter Isabella Grace died unexpectedly.
 She was six years old.
-In the wake of her passing, everything in me broke open.

 So I wrote to find my breath.